buzztaiki/help-shortdoc-example.el/README.md

 For example, if you type `M-x describe-function car`, the following will be output:

 ```
-car is a built-in function in ‘src/data.c’.
+car is a built-in function in ‘C source code’.

 (car LIST)